Introduction

 Getting started

-Use the left panel to select crop, portzone, sites, and cultivars by typing in the names or using the drop-down menu.
-More cultivars can be added by clicking the 'Add Cultivar button.
+Use the left panel to select the crop, port zone, sites and cultivars by typing in the names or using the drop-down menu.
+More cultivars can be added by clicking the ‘Add Cultivar’ button.

 Once the fields are filled in, select the tabs at the top of the page to see the predictions.

-• 10 Years Variations: predictions of the first selected cultivar based on weather data for the past 10 years.
+• 10 Years Variations: Show flowering response curves of the first cultivar in the selection list.
+Predictions are based on historical weather data for the past 10 years.

-The lines for each variety can be toggled on/off by clicking on the cultivar name in the legend.
+• The lines for each cultivar can be toggled on/off by clicking on the cultivar name in the legend.

 Example

-Predictions based on weather data of the past 10 years
+Predictions based on the weather data of the past 10 years

-This graph shows the predicted flowering dates of the first cultivar on the selection list on the right.
-Each of the coloured curves shows the predicted flowering dates based on historial weather data (last 10 years from 2012 to 2021).
-The black curve shows predictions based on the 'median weather' of the past 10 years.
+This graph illustrates the predicted flowering dates of the first cultivar on the selection list.
+Each of the ten coloured curves represents the predicted flowering dates based on historical weather data for the past ten years.

 Technical details

-The flowering response curves were modelled with semiparametric models and fitted with a penalised splines estimator provided in the mgcv R package (Wood 2011).
+The flowering response curves were modelled using semiparametric models and fitted with a penalised splines estimator provided in the mgcv R package (Wood 2011).

-A key assumption in the model is that the environment is only characterised by 'heatsum slope', which measures the rate of heat accumulation between 1 April and 31 October.
-The 'sowing day' interacts with 'cultivar' and heatsum slope, and this implies that the shapes of flowering response curves differ among cultivars and environments.
-The latitude and longitude of the site are also among the model predictors, but they will only affect the vertical placement of the flowering response curves.
+A key assumption in the model is that the environment is only characterised by the heat accumulation rate between 1 April and 31 October.
+The ‘sowing day’ interacts with ‘cultivar’ and the heat accumulation rate — this implies that the shapes of flowering response curves differ among cultivars and environments.
+Additionally, the latitude and longitude of the site are also among the model covariates, but they will only affect the vertical placement of the flowering response curves.

 Disclaimer